Continuing Education Activity

 MAS is due to the aspiration of meconium-stained amniotic fluid.
 MASF is not an uncommon finding and is not always associated with MAS.
 Uterine stress due to hypoxia or infection can cause early fetal meconium passage.
 Unlike infant stool, meconium is darker and thicker.
 It is formed through the accumulation of fetal cellular debris (skin, gastrointestinal, hair) and secretions.
 Aspiration of these materials causes airway obstruction, triggers inflammatory changes, and inactivates surfactant.
 Through these mechanisms, the neonate develops respiratory distress.

 MSAF is more common in post-term newborns.
 Its incidence varies with gestational age.
 One study reported MASF in 5.1%, 16.5%, and 27.1% of preterm, term, and post-term newborns, respectively.
-Although MASF is necessary for the diagnosis of MAS, only 2 to 10% of babies born through amniotic fluid stained with meconium develop MAS.
+Although MASF is necessary for the diagnosis of MAS, only 2% to 10% of babies born through amniotic fluid stained with meconium develop MAS.

 The incidence of MAS is also affected by access to care and is higher in areas where post-term deliveries are frequent.
 It was also lower in areas with a high frequency of early cesarean sections, despite other complications associated with cesarean sections.
-One study reported a higher rate of MASF in African American patients.
+One study reported a higher rate of MASF in Black patients.

 The pathophysiology of MAS is not completely understood, however, 5 important processes have been described: Meconium passage, aspiration, airway obstruction, inflammation, and surfactant inactivation.

 All these processes lead to a decrease in alveolar ventilation, causing increased ventilation-perfusion mismatch.
 This is the main cause of hypoxemia in infants with MAS.
-Prolonged hypoxemia will trigger pulmonary vascular constriction, which in turn increases the pulmonary vascular resistance (PVR).
+Prolonged hypoxemia will trigger pulmonary vascular constriction, which in turn increases pulmonary vascular resistance (PVR).
 This is often accompanied by a right to left shunting.
 These mechanisms can trigger PPHN.

-Relevant history for MAS diagnosis includes:
+Relevant History for MAS Diagnosis

 History and clinical presentation/context are key in suspecting a diagnosis of MAS.
 This is crucial, as early interventions and management can be necessary for respiratory and cardiovascular support.

-Evaluation of MAS includes:
+Evaluation of MAS Includes

-Chest radiograph (CXR): Early CXR findings are nonspecific.
+- Chest radiograph (CXR): Early CXR findings are nonspecific.
 These include streaky densities bilaterally.
 Later findings on CXR include hyperinflation, flattening of the diaphragms, and atelectasis.
 Pneumothorax can also be seen.

-Arterial blood gas (ABG): ABG is a tool to assess the degree of respiratory failure and help guide management (intubation, mechanical ventilation).
+- Arterial blood gas (ABG): ABG is a tool to assess the degree of respiratory failure and help guide management (intubation, mechanical ventilation).
 In severe cases, ABG will show hypoxemic, hypercapnic, respiratory acidosis.

-Pulse oximetry: To assess oxygenation but also the degree of shunting (pre-ductal and postductal differential).
+- Pulse oximetry: To assess oxygenation but also the degree of shunting (pre-ductal and postductal differential).

-Blood and tracheal cultures: Evaluation for sepsis and pneumonia is crucial in the context of neonatal distress.
+- Blood and tracheal cultures: Evaluation for sepsis and pneumonia is crucial in the context of neonatal distress.
 Often empiric antibiotics are started.

 Infants born with MSAF should have routine neonatal care while monitoring for signs of distress according to the general neonatal resuscitation guidelines.
 According to the 2015 guidelines, the American Heart Association, the International Liaison Committee on Resuscitation, and the American Academy of Pediatrics no longer recommend routine endotracheal suctioning for non-vigorous infants with MSAF.
 MASF infants should be observed for signs of MAS.

 MAS management is mainly supportive, but early identification and support can improve outcomes and decrease morbidity and mortality.
 This requires an interprofessional team approach, including the obstetrician, midwife, neonatologist, respiratory therapist, nurse, pediatric pulmonologist, and pediatric cardiologist.

-Oxygen therapy: Supplemental oxygen is often needed in MAS with goal oxygen saturation > 90% to prevent tissue hypoxia and improve oxygenation.
+- Oxygen therapy: Supplemental oxygen is often needed in MAS with goal oxygen saturation > 90% to prevent tissue hypoxia and improve oxygenation.
 Hypoxemia is an important trigger of pulmonary vasoconstriction, which can increase PVR and worsen PPHN.

-Ventilatory support: This is indicated with refractory hypoxemia despite oxygen therapy, carbon dioxide retention, and increased respiratory distress.
-It also has a role for respiratory support in PPHN and air leak syndrome.
+- Ventilatory support: This is indicated with refractory hypoxemia despite oxygen therapy, carbon dioxide retention, and increased respiratory distress.
+It also has a role for respiratory support in PPHN and air leak syndromes.
 There are no specific ventilation strategies.
 Oxygenation monitoring and serial ABG to help optimize oxygenation and ventilation are key.
 In severe cases with refractory hypoxemia, the patient might require extracorporeal membrane oxygenation (ECMO) for cardiorespiratory support.

-Surfactant: The use of surfactant in MAS is not standard of care, however, as discussed above, surfactant inactivation has a role in the pathogenesis of MAS.
+- Surfactant: The use of surfactant in MAS is not standard of care, however, as discussed above, surfactant inactivation has a role in the pathogenesis of MAS.
 Therefore surfactant may be helpful in some cases.

-Nitric oxide: Inhaled nitric oxide is a pulmonary vasodilator that has a role in pulmonary hypertension and PPHN.
+- Nitric oxide: Inhaled nitric oxide is a pulmonary vasodilator that has a role in pulmonary hypertension and PPHN.

 The differential diagnosis for MAS includes other causes of newborn distress: